jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 messages when there's a need for it, e.g., for emergency communications, not that those messages are always being sent.

-### Recommendation
+### Recommendation for Measurement-Enabled Architecture

-Ongoing work at the IETF's GREEN working group is already targeted at improving existing energy consumption metrics and frameworks but some further considerations may apply.
+The GREEN WG is chartered to define energy consumption metrics and associated frameworks.
+The SUSTAIN RG addresses broader measurement questions such as embedded emissions, raw materials, and life-cycle modeling.
+This document assumes these efforts will define and validate the metrics themselves.
+Our focus is on ensuring that Internet architecture enables effective collection, transport, and use of such metrics for operational decisions and sustainability impact reduction.
 While the Sustainable Internet Architecture addresses broader lifecycle aspects such as manufacturing, reuse, and recycling—essential to circular economy goals the GREEN framework provides a foundational model for monitoring and optimizing energy consumption across networked devices and components.
 Therefore, extending the measurements defined in the Sustainable Internet Architecture to integrate energy related data from the GREEN framework, such as power states, consumption patterns, and efficiency ratios will enable a more holistic approach to environmental impact assessment.
 Harmonizing these efforts will support the development of composite metrics that connect operational energy use with manufacturing and end-of-life considerations, establishing a coherent basis for sustainable digital infrastructure management.

 In order to meet the needs discussed above, the following architectural design principles